 A. The closing of the sale will be on or before _____ 20__, or within 7 days after objections made under Paragraph 6D have been cured or waived, whichever date is later (Closing Date).
 If either party fails to close the sale by the Closing Date, the non-defaulting party may exercise the remedies contained in Paragraph 15.

 Explanation: The Closing date is required to be placed in the contract and specifically defined so all parties including the Title company know when the sale is to finalize so funds can be transferred to the seller.

-- It’s very important from the date the contract is signed to identify a closing date and specify it.
-It’s required as part of validating or executing a real estate contract anyway.
+- It’s very important to identify and specify a closing date from the date the contract is signed.
+It’s required to validate or execute a real estate contract anyway.

 - If the closing date is not identified, then the contract is not valid.